 Advanced Survey Geometries

-Seismic survey design must be increasingly creative to meet the demands of modern imaging.
 In complex geology, illumination shadows and complex noise modes remain a challenge.
-These call for alternative acquisition geometries.
-Survey modeling is increasingly important to find the optimal acquisition and imaging solutions for specific geophysical objectives.
+These call for creative survey design and alternative acquisition geometries.
+Survey modeling is important to find the optimal acquisition and imaging solutions for specific geophysical objectives.

 Even in established areas such as the North Sea, West Africa, Gulf of Mexico, Brazil and the North West Shelf of Australia, salt, volcanics, carbonates and chalk in the overburden are known challenges that impede seismic penetration.
 They have negatively affected data quality and exploration success for many decades.

 Whilst broadband seismic methods have improved the quality of data acquired in challenging hydrocarbon basins, much remains to be done to optimize signal penetration, the attenuation of complex noise modes, as well as spatial sampling and subsurface illumination.

 Complex subsurface imaging challenges benefit from advanced acquisition geometries.
 Survey design is an important consideration.
 Given specific subsurface characteristics and geophysical objectives, the selected acquisition and imaging solutions should produce the best quality subsurface image in the most cost effective way.

 The illustration below shows a number of survey geometries that can be deployed depending on the expected complexity of the geology.
 These range from single vessel Narrow-Azimuth (NAZ) operations to single vessel Multi-Azimuth (MAZ), and multi-vessel Wide-Azimuth (WAZ) illumination.